Workiva/over_react/README.md

     @Component()
     DropdownButtonComponent
         extends UiStatefulComponent<DropdownButtonProps, DropdownButtonState> {
-      // Confusing stuff is gonna happen in here with bool props that could
+      // Confusing stuff is gonna happen in here with
-      // be null, and un-initialized state keys.
+      // bool props that could be null.
     }
     ```